Knguyen-dev/cs-notes/Backend-notes/auth_notes/README.md

 - Deciding what kind of persistent memory that we're going to store the user's session data in.
 So this is usually going to be a database.
-Basically setting up a session store means that we're connecting our database to the express-session middleware.
 So with an in-memory session store, your app will create a session for a user with that sessionID, however once that server is terminated, that session and its data stored on the server is gone.
   So even if the user has the cookie with the sessionID, it's not